 Additional examination suggests, however, that two-handedness is not random across languages.
 If two-handedness were indeed a chance factor, we would expect that a given concept would have a two-handed sign form in three different languages only about 13% of the time (32 out of 256 concepts).
-We find more than twice the amount of overlap for two-handedness than we would expect to find due to chance; 72 of the 256 test concepts (28%) are associated with two-handed signs in all three of our
+We find more than twice the amount of overlap for two-handedness than we would expect to find due to chance; 72 of the 256 test concepts (28%) are associated with two-handed signs in all three of our languages.
+This difference between the amount of overlap that we would expect among three languages and what we actually observe is statistically significant according to a standard binomial test (p < 0.001).

-&lt;sup>3 We here refer to the sign language case study within the larger European Cultural Heritage Online (ECHO) project.
+3 We here refer to the sign language case study within the larger European Cultural Heritage Online (ECHO) project.
 The ECHO project was an initiative of the EU to promote the sharing of scientific data within the humanities, and the sign language case study sought to establish conventions for collecting and annotating data across sign languages by creating a small-scale corpus for three sign languages: British Sign Language (BSL), Sign Language of the Netherlands (NGT), and Swedish Sign Language (SSL) (Crasborn et al. 2007).

-&lt;sup>4 Fingerspelled signs may also be two-handed, however.
+4 Fingerspelled signs may also be two-handed, however.
 For instance, ASL #OFF and #BACK, derived from fingerspelling (as indicated by the #-notation) and signed with both hands, denote a breakup and reconciliation, so it is not the case that fingerspelling, even in languages that use one-handed fingerspelling systems, necessarily gives rise to one-handed signs (we thank Carol Padden for bringing this to our attention).
 Nevertheless, we do not analyze fingerspelled signs here.